fusionbox/django-pyscss/README.rst

       visibility: if($debug, visible, hidden);
     }

-Note that you should omit anything you are not comfortable with people seeing in your compiled stylesheets, as debug-specific rules and declarations will still be viewable in them.
+Note that you should omit anything you are not comfortable with people seeing in your html and compiled stylesheets, as debug-specific rules and declarations will still be viewable in them.

 For a list of options that ``DjangoScssCompiler`` accepts, please see the